LezWatch/lezwatchtv-wporg/readme.txt

 = How accurate is the data? =

 As accurate as humanly possible.
-LezWatchTV is a hobby site and we curate the content by hand.
+LezWatchTV content is curated by hand.

 = Is this US shows only? =